department-of-veterans-affairs/vagov-content/pages/disability/eligibility/former-pows.md

 ---
 layout: page-breadcrumbs.html
-title: Disability benefits for former Prisoners of War (POWs)
+title: Disability benefits for former prisoners of war (POWs)
 display_title: Former POWs
-description: Learn about VA disability compensation and other benefits for former Prisoners of War (POWs).
+description: Learn about VA disability compensation and other benefits for former prisoners of war (POWs).
 Learn which conditions these benefits cover and how to file your claim.
 concurrence: complete
 source: http://www.benefits.va.gov/COMPENSATION/claims-postservice-pow.asp
 plainlanguage: 10-28-16 certified in compliance with the Plain Language Act